Analysis of branon dark matter and extra-dimensional models with AMS-02: 4. Fluxes at the Earth

-The solution of electron/positron density is a particular case of a more general solution based on the Green's method.
-In this method the cosmic-ray particles are generated at position $x_{s}$ and time $t_{s}$ with an energy $E_{s}$.
-Once the particles are injected at the source, they reach the coordinates $\left(x,t\right)$ with an energy $E$.
+In fact, the $e^+/e^-$ density solution (\ref{Bessel}) is a particular case of a more general solution based on the Green's method.
+In this method the cosmic-ray particles are generated at given spacetime coordinates with an energy $E_{s}$.
+Once the particles are injected at the source, they reach different coordinates with an energy $E$.
 The distance between these two points is called the diffusion length $\lambda_{D}$, which satisfies